How to Clean Stainless Steel Sink Stains

 - Rinse with warm water.

-- Then turn on the water and the garbage disposal, and throw the fruit rind into the garbage disposal to freshen things up.
+- Turn on the water and the garbage disposal, and throw the fruit rind into the garbage disposal to freshen things up.

 I first found this tip on FamilyHandyMan.com.